 - Qualified Instructors

 - Friendly Environment

 What is Taekwondo?

 Traditional Taekwondo focuses on patterns (kata) and stances and basics while Sport Taekwondo has been focusing more on sparring.
 Sparring takes a lead role in Olympic Taekwondo and provides an excellent spectator sport.
 Two types of sparring can be found in modern Taekwondo.

 Points sparring during which the participants wear hand-, foot- and head protectors and during rounds try to accumulate as many points as possible.
 These matches are usually fought on a full contact basis.
 Matches can be stopped when points are scored in order for the center referee to award said points.

 Continuous sparring where matches are not stopped to award points.
 Points are accumulated in a continuous round and sparring will only be stopped if contestants move outside the fighting area, or fall down etc. Contestants typically wear chest- and head protectors and matches are full contact.
 A win can be awarded by knock out.

-At CMAA we teach the WTF style of Taekwondo.
+At CMKSA we teach the World Taekwondo style of Taekwondo.